iosephus/getting-cleaning-data/README.md

 ```

 Please, note that the literal on the right is included here for documentation
-purposes only, in the real code, the list is built automatically and the code is
+purposes only.
+In the real code, the list is built automatically and the code is
 different.

 Load the data